Moqume/Cookillian-WP/readme.txt

 2. Statistics to track compliance impact

 == Changelog ==

+= 1.1.9 =
+* Fixed: Issue where wp_print_script action was called more than once, causing Ajax code to override objects (Pf4wp)
+* Fixed: Minor bug in statistics, where the most recent entry could not be collapsed

 = 1.1.7 (June 2 2012) =
 * __Added:__ The option for asynchronous AJAX initialization